robw4/robw4.github.io/index.md

 ### Website
-In building this website I developed mu own [jeckyll]() theme.
+In building this website I developed my own [jeckyll](https://jekyllrb.com/) theme.
 This was a complete first for me and I learnt a lot through the process .
-The aim was to develop a theme that is as research friendly as possible with built in math support, easy page navigation and support for project
+The aim was to develop a theme that is research friendly, with built in math support, easy page navigation and support for project
     pages.
 Much of the appearance is
      inspired by latex.
 Some work still needs to